generalui/redwood-stripe/part1/readme.md

 Let's unpack this a little bit:

-- The handler retrieves in the body to the request a `userId` and `subscriptionId` so that's what our frontend will need to send
+- We retrieve the `userId` from the context and subscription's `id` from the mutation's arguments
-- Based on those we retrieve a user and a subscription (set `getUser` and `getSusbcription`)
+- Based on those we retrieve a user and a subscription (set `getUser` and `getSubscription`)
 - One subtlety about `getSubscription` is that it needs to return the `client_secret`, available in the deeply nested object `latest_invoice.payment_intent`.
 Fortunately Stripe API allows you to retrieve deeply nested objects with the `expand` keyword, all we have to do is

 ```ts